top of page

 What does 'next generation' mean ?

-Next generation refers to (1) AlloCyte’s proprietary allosteric integrin targeted small molecule platform pharmacology (differentiated to all former non-allosteric integrin-targeted modes of action and enabled by cutting edge computer-assisted drug discovery technology) and (2) the company’s integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation, advanced in close cooperation with internationally leading translational and clinical immunologists.
+Next generation refers to (1) AlloCyte’s proprietary allosteric small molecule integrin platform pharmacology (differentiated to all former non-allosteric integrin-targeted modes of action) and (2) the company’s integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation, advanced in close cooperation with internationally leading translational and clinical immunologists.

-The dual advance of AlloCyte’s allosteric (rather than non-allosteric) pharmacology and its integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation may permit to recalibratorily target, for the first time, serious integrin-dysregulatory autoimmune syndromes hitherto labelled as enigmatic and recognized recently only as potential integrin-dysregulatory syndromes.
+The dual advance of AlloCyte’s allosteric (rather than non-allosteric) pharmacology and its integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation may permit to recalibratorily target, for the first time, serious integrin-dysregulatory autoimmune syndromes hitherto labelled as enigmatic.
+Integrin dysregulatory syndromes are disease states in which a distinct integrin network dysregulation dominantly and non-redundantly defines the disease phenotype.

 Is AlloCyte’s pharmacology active upon oral use ?